mancarius/progetto-typescript-start2impact/README.md

-# progetto-typescript-start2impact
-Created with CodeSandbox
+# Bonny - Progetto typescript

 ## Description
-This project is a starter template for building applications using TypeScript and Parcel.
+This project is a Typescript case study.
 It includes a basic setup with TypeScript configuration, Parcel bundler, and example code for a simple application.

 ## Prerequisites
 To run the application locally, you need to have the following installed on your machine: